JamesArthurHolland/heuristic-wordle-cracker/README.md

 ```
 a0l0e1r2t0
-All the greys have a 0, e is 1 because it is in the word but the wrong place, and r is 2 because it is in the correct place.
+All the greys have a 0 following them, e is 1 because it is in the word but the wrong place
+and r is 2 because it is in the correct place.
 ```